aws-samples/aws-secure-environment-accelerator/docs/index.md

 ### - Prescriptive PBMM Architecture Design [Document](./architectures/pbmm/architecture.md) (Early Draft)

-- AWS PBMM architecture sample [diagrams](./architectures/pbmm/AWS_PBMM_Accel_Account_Network_VPC.md)
+- Accelerator Prescriptive Architecture Sample [diagrams](./docs/architectures/pbmm/AWS_PBMM_Accel_Account_Network_VPC.md)

 ---

+Note: Two ZIP files are attached as assets of each [release](https://github.com/aws-samples/aws-secure-environment-accelerator/releases):

-Note: A ZIP file containing a PDF version of all documentation can be found [here](https://github.com/aws-samples/aws-secure-environment-accelerator/actions?query=workflow%3A%22Generate+Documentation%22).
+- one contains a PDF version of the above documentation
+- the second contains the _DRAFT_ of the config file schema documentation, auto generated from a combination of the typescript schema and the field definitions used in the future GUI
+  - Extract and open src\lib\docs-gen\output-docs\en\index.html in your browser

 ---